danstarns/DGQL/README.md

 1. [Client](https://github.com/danstarns/dgql/tree/main/packages/client) - Translation Engine for DGQL
 1. [Playground](https://github.com/danstarns/dgql/tree/main/packages/playground) - Developer playground to issue DGQL queries.

-### What is it ? 🧐
+### Prerequisites

 GraphQL can be separated into two sections; language & execution.
-To truly understand this implementation one should first remove them selfs from the conventional execution paradigms, say using Apollo Server, and look towards the pre-made & rich tooling surrounding the language.
-This implementation fundamentally concerns itself with the AST produced from a given selection.
-Traversal of the AST enables the translator to generate Cypher via; picking up on Client Directives that give the query context.
+To truly understand this implementation one should first remove themselves from the conventional execution paradigms, say using Apollo Server, and look towards the pre-made & rich tooling surrounding the language.

+### What

+This implementation, at its core, is a transpiler from GraphQL to Cypher and fundamentally concerns itself with the AST produced from a given selection.
+Traversal of the AST enables the translator to generate Cypher from picking up on Client Directives.

 Given the below;